regensa18/AdvProg2018/week_2/README.md

 <__main__.Singleton object at 0x027F2A10>
 ```

-This has an identical effect as SingletonPattern.py does, but it’s more elegant.
-In the former case, you must wire in Singleton behavior to each of your classes, but Borg is designed to be easily reused through inheritance.
+This has an identical effect as `SingletonPattern.py` does, but it is
+more elegant.
+In the former case, you must wire in Singleton behavior
+to each of your classes, but Borg is designed to be easily reused
+through inheritance.

 ## Mandatory Checklist

 - [ ] Put your work in separate branch named `lab-week-2`
     - Hint: `git checkout -b lab-week-2`
-- [ ] Create folder named `factory-method-pattern`.
-Save all the file from mandatory checklist number 3 and additional checklist number 1-2 in this folder.
+- [ ] Create folder named `factory-method-pattern`
+    - Save all the file from mandatory checklist number 3 and additional checklist number 1-2 in this folder
 	- Hint: `mkdir factory-method-pattern`
 - [ ] From `Tutorial2-FM-Template.py` refactor the program by using factory method pattern.
-Ensures the program has the same output.
+Ensures the program has the same output
 	- [ ] Save it in `Tutorial2-FM.py`
 	- [ ] Commit with a representative comment
 - [ ] Create folder named `singleton-pattern`.
-Save all the file from mandatory checklist number 5-10 and additional checklist number 3 in this folder.
+Save all the file from mandatory checklist number 5-10 and additional checklist number 3 in this folder
 	- Hint: `mkdir singleton-pattern`
 - [ ] Create `SingletonPattern.py` based on the exercises.
-Ensures that the output is not much different from the output in file exercises.
+Ensures that the output is not much different from the output in file exercises
     - [ ] Commit with a representative comment
 - [ ] Create `NewSingleton.py` based on the exercises.
-Ensures that the output is not much different from the output in file exercises.
+Ensures that the output is not much different from the output in file exercises
     - [ ] Commit with a representative comment
 - [ ] Create `BorgSingleton.py` based on the exercises.
-Ensures that the output is not much different from the output in file exercises.
+Ensures that the output is not much different from the output in file exercises
     - [ ] Commit with a representative comment
 - [ ] Explain the difference between `SingletonPattern.py` and `NewSingleton.py`.
-Write it on a file named `SingletonVsNewSingleton.txt`.
+Write it on a file named `SingletonVsNewSingleton.txt`
 	- [ ] Commit with a representative comment
-- [ ] From `Tutorial2-S.py` create IdnCurrRates to become a Singleton with using the same technique as `NewSingleton.py`.
+- [ ] From `Tutorial2-S.py` create IdnCurrRates to become a Singleton with using the same technique as `NewSingleton.py`
 	- [ ] Save your work in `Tutorial2Singleton.py`
 	- [ ] Commit with a representative comment
 - [ ] From `Tutorial2-S.py` use class Borg for the Singleton pattern.
 (Don't continue from mandatory checklist No.12, edit from a brand new `Tutorial2-S.py`)